ror-community/ror-site/content/blog/2020-11-18-what-does-it-mean-to-be-in-ror.md

 ROR is a registry of identifiers and metadata about research organizations---that is, organizations that are involved in research in some way.
 This can mean producing, facilitating, disseminating, funding, employing, and educating research(ers).
 The purpose of a ROR identifier is to be able to uniquely and unambiguously identify the organizations affiliated with research.
 These identifiers can be used in scholarly infrastructure to more efficiently discover and track research.

 If an organization has a ROR ID, it means that it has been designated as a research organization and that the organization has been or will be linked to research outputs and activities.
-Inclusion in ROR does not imply anything about an organization's reputation or ranking or the quality of the research it is associated with, but it does indicate that the organization is involved in research.
+Inclusion in ROR does not imply anything about an organization's reputation or ranking or the quality of the research it is associated with.
+Inclusion in ROR does indicate that the organization is involved in research and that its ROR ID is or will be used to identify the organization in research infrastructure and metadata.

 ## How are organizations added to ROR?